Theodor W. Adorno: Vienna, Frankfurt, and Berlin

-During the summer of 1924, the Viennese composer Alban Berg's Three Fragments from Wozzeck, premiered in Frankfurt, at which time Adorno introduced himself to Berg, and both agreed the young philosopher and composer would study with Berg in Vienna.
+During the summer of 1924, the Viennese composer Alban Berg's Three Fragments from Wozzeck premiered in Frankfurt, at which time Adorno introduced himself to Berg and mutually agreed the young philosopher and composer would study with Berg in Vienna.
 Upon moving to Vienna in February 1925, Adorno immersed himself in the musical culture that had grown up around Schoenberg.
 In addition to his twice-weekly sessions with Berg, Adorno continued his studies on piano with Eduard Steuermann and befriended the violinist Rudolf Kolisch.
 In Vienna, he and Berg attended public lectures by the satirist Karl Kraus, and he met Lukács, who had been living in Vienna after the failure of the Hungarian Soviet Republic.
-Berg, whom Adorno called "my master and teacher", was among the most prescient of his young pupil's early friends:
+Berg, whom Adorno called "my master and teacher," was among the most prescient of his young pupil's early friends:

 [I am] convinced that, in the sphere of the deepest understanding of music ... you are capable of supreme achievements and will undoubtedly fulfill this promise in the shape of great philosophical works.